 Acrylic paint is known for its variety of uses, so it’s important to figure out what kind of consistency will work best for you.
 Are you going for traditional painting on canvas, or are you trying to mimic watercolor techniques?
 Depending on your intended use, you’ll have to pick paint accordingly.
 Called viscosity, this aspect refers to the thickness of the paint.
 Heavy body acrylics are similar in flow to oil paint, while fluid acrylics are thinner and can be used for staining or airbrushing.

-Here’s the most fun part of selecting an acrylic paint—picking out the color!
+Here’s the most fun part of selecting acrylic paint—picking out the color!
 If you’re a beginner painter, we recommend going with the basics and limiting yourself to 10 colors or so.
 That way, you won’t be overwhelmed when learning the ins and outs of the medium.
-But, the more you're comfortable with acrylics, take note of what colors different brands are offering—some feature iridescent and florescent colors.
+But, the more you're comfortable with acrylics, take note of what colors different brands are offering—some feature iridescent and fluorescent colors.

 Winsor & Newton Artist’s Acrylic

-Acrylic painting for beginners can rely on this 10-tube set for both its excellent quality and affordability.
+Acrylic painting beginners can rely on this 10-tube set for both its excellent quality and affordability.
 The pigments have a smooth consistency that’s akin to oil paint.
 “We have worked hard to create a good buttery consistency for quick and easy coverage,” the company says, “while making sure that the brush marks you want remain.”

-Liquitex BASICS Acrylic
+Liquitex BASICS Acrylic (Set of 24)

-Golden Heavy Body Acrylic Paint Set
+Golden Heavy Body Acrylic Paint (Set of 6)

-Golden Fluid Acrylics
+Golden Fluid Acrylics (Set of 8)

-Interactive Artists' Acrylic
+Chroma Atelier Interactive Artists' Acrylic (Set of 7)